 Among those drawn to the story were documentary filmmakers Joe Berlinger and Bruce Sinofsky.
 The two released the first film on the subject in 1996, followed by a sequel in 2000.
 Besides the drama surrounding the case, the series garnered press for being the first film allowed to use licensed music by Metallica (the duo would later direct the infamous Metallica documentary Some Kind of Monster).
 In 2011, the filmmakers were set to release a third installment, exploring how DNA testing would help to make a major step towards freeing the trio.
 Then, in a major twist, the boys stumbled upon a plea deal that would allow them to walk free.
 Thus, Berlinger and Sinofsky had their ending and a long, turbulent black spot in the America court system was one step closer to being rectified.

-J.J.
+Written by: J.J.
 Abrams, Alex Kurtzman, Roberto Orci